nosir/cleave.js/doc/options.md

 ### `numericOnly`

-A `Boolean` value indicates if this only allows numeric input.
+A `Boolean` value indicates if it only allows numeric input.

 Ignored by `creditCard` and `date` shortcuts mode, the value will always be `true`.